-This FFMP will be approved by the Planning Secretary (DPE).
-This FFMP will be submitted to the ER for endorsement and the Planning Secretary for approval no later than one (1) month before the commencement of construction.
-Construction will not commence until this FFMP has been endorsed by the ER and approved by the Planning Secretary, unless otherwise agreed by the Planning Secretary.
+Revision C of this FFMP was approved by the Planning Secretary (DPE) on the 11 July 2022 following ER endorsement.
+This FFMP was submitted to the ER for endorsement and the Planning Secretary for approval no later than one (1) month before the commencement of construction.
+Construction commenced on the 19 July 2022 following endorsement by the ER and approval by the Planning Secretary.

-This FFMP, as submitted to the ER, including any minor amendments approved by the ER, will be implemented for the duration of construction.
+This FFMP, as submitted to the ER and DPE, including any minor amendments endorsed by the ER, will be implemented for the duration of construction.